davidjwalling/os/README.md

 ## Synopsis

-CustomOS is a project intended to demonstrate assembly-language programming, hardware I/O techniques and standard protocol implementations in the form of a rudimentary operating system for i386-based (32-bit) platforms.
+CustomOS demonstrates assembly-language programming, hardware I/O techniques and standard protocol implementations in the form of a rudimentary operating system for i386-based (32-bit) platforms.

 ## Motivation